icon-project/documentation/references/t-bears/t-bears-reference.md

 title: "T-Bears Command Line Interface Reference Guide"
 ---

-This page contains information about the T-Bears CLI commands and their arguments.
+This page contains information about the T-Bears Command Line Interface (CLI) commands and their arguments.
 This CLI reference guide includes details about T-Bears version 1.1.0.1.
 [TOC]
 ## CLI Usage
 ```bash